Advertisement Tag

 Notification Process

-Ad Designer notifies National Support, who reaches out to Publisher to let them know the Advertisement Tag has been placed on their client’s ad.
+The Ad Designer notifies National Support, who reaches out to the Publisher to let them know the Advertisement Tag has been placed on their client’s ad.

 Maintaining a clear separation between editorial and advertising content is important for the integrity of our brand.
-The decision to place an Advertisement tag at the top of an ad is made by the creative team when an ad too closely resembles the essence of the City Lifestyle visual identity, signaling to our audience that the content they are engaging with is a paid promotion and not part of our editorial offerings.
-Nothing is needed on your end, we just wanted to supply you with a heads-up!
+The decision to place an Advertisement tag at the top of an ad is made by the creative team when an advertisement too closely resembles editorial, signaling to our audience that the content they are engaging with is a paid promotion and not part of our editorial offerings.